AlexMotyka/Angular-Todo-App/README.md

 1. Cd into the todo-app folder
 2. Run $ ng serve --open --host 0.0.0.0 --port 4200 --disable-host-check

+The frontend will be deployed to port 4200 on your IP.
+If this port is already taken you can modify step 2 from above to use an available port

 ### MySQL Database

 For this project I used a MySQL database.
 To create this database follow these steps: